 Each entry in the Teaching and Learning Toolkit presents three data points: months of additional progress, cost, and evidence strength.
 Reading these correctly takes a little practice.
 Most teachers focus on the months figure and overlook the other two, which is where the most important caveats sit.

 Months of additional progress represents an average effect across all the studies included in that strand.
-A figure of "+6 months" means that, on average, pupils in studies using this approach made six additional months of progress compared to pupils who did not.
+A figure of '+6 months' means learners using this approach made six additional months of progress.
+This is compared to learners who did not use the approach.
 It does not mean every classroom using the strategy will see this gain.
-The figure is a population average, and it says nothing about whether the approach will work in your specific school with your specific pupils.
+The figure is a population average, and it says nothing about whether the approach will work in your specific school with your specific learners.

 Cost is rated on a five-pound-sign scale.
-A single pound sign indicates very low cost (typically under £80 per pupil per year); five indicates over £1,200 per pupil per year.
+A single pound sign indicates very low cost (typically under £80 per learner per year); five indicates over £1,200 per learner per year.
 This matters because a strategy with a smaller effect size but near-zero cost may represent better value than an expensive intervention with a modestly higher effect.

 Evidence strength is perhaps the most underused dimension.
 It is rated from one to five padlocks.
 Five padlocks indicates a large body of high-quality evidence, typically including multiple well-conducted randomised controlled trials.
 One padlock indicates limited or inconsistent evidence.
 When you see a high effect size paired with a low padlock rating, treat the figure with considerable scepticism.
 There is a real risk the estimate will not hold up as more research accumulates.

 A practical classroom example: imagine you are comparing two strategies for your Year 9 maths class.
 Metacognition and self-regulation shows +7 months and four padlocks.
 A particular commercial reading programme shows +8 months and one padlock.
-The metacognition figure rests on a much stronger evidence base and should, in most cases, be preferred, even though the headline number is slightly lower.
+The metacognition figure has much stronger evidence behind it.
+It should usually be preferred, even though the headline number is slightly lower.

 High-Impact, Low-Cost Interventions

-The most striking finding in the Toolkit is that several of the highest-impact strategies cost almost nothing to implement.
+The most striking finding in the Toolkit is that several of the highest-impact strategies cost almost nothing to use.
 This is not accidental.
-Strategies rooted in how memory and cognition work, rather than in expensive materials or software, tend to produce large gains because they address the underlying mechanisms of learning.
+Strategies based on how memory and cognition work tend to produce large gains.
+They address the underlying mechanisms of learning, rather than relying on expensive materials or software.

 Feedback shows +6 months and five padlocks, making it the most evidence-secure entry in the entire Toolkit.
 But the EEF is clear that not all feedback is equal.
-Research by Hattie and Timperley (2007) shows that feedback focused on the task and on learning strategies is substantially more effective than praise or feedback focused on the pupil as a person.
-A comment such as "Your paragraph structure is clear; the argument would be stronger if you addressed the counterargument" gives the pupil something to act on.
-Telling a pupil they are "a natural writer" does not.
+Research by Hattie and Timperley (2007) shows important findings about feedback.
+Feedback about the task and learning strategies works much better than praise.
+It also works better than feedback about the learner as a person.
+A comment such as "Your paragraph structure is clear; the argument would be stronger if you addressed the counterargument" gives the learner something to act on.
+Telling a learner they are "a natural writer" does not.
 Formative assessment is the delivery mechanism for effective feedback, and the two entries reinforce each other.

 Collaborative learning shows +5 months, but with a caveat the Toolkit makes explicit: unstructured group work does not produce these gains.
-The effect applies when tasks are designed so that collaboration is genuinely necessary, roles are clear, and the group has accountability for both the process and the product.
+The effect applies when collaboration is genuinely necessary for tasks.
+Roles must be clear and the group accountable for both the process and the product.

 Peer tutoring also reaches +5 months.
 Structured peer tutoring, where roles are assigned and both tutor and tutee have clear tasks, benefits both parties.
-The act of explaining material forces the tutor to organise their own understanding, which is why the learning gains are not limited to the pupil being taught.
-A paired reading programme in Key Stage 2, where older pupils read with younger ones using a structured protocol, is a low-cost example that has been trialled successfully across many schools.
+The act of explaining material forces the tutor to organise their own understanding.
+This is why learning gains are not limited to the learner being taught.
+Here is a low-cost example that works well in many schools.
+In Key Stage 2, older learners read with younger ones using a structured approach.
+This paired reading programme has been tested successfully.

 Understanding Effect Sizes in Practice